India at a glance in Tokyo Olympics | Sports-Games

 - Japan

-Following are the results of Indian athletes participating in the Tokyo Olympics on day eight of competitions here on Saturday.
+Following are the results of Indian athletes participating in the Olympics on day 14 of competitions on Friday.

+Athletics: *Priyanka Goswami and Bhawna Jat finished 17th and 32nd respectively in the women's 20km race walk event.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)